Pelosi responds to AOC slam, says caucus has her back for condemning chief of staff’s ‘offensive’ tweet

 Ocasio-Cortez has since accused Pelosi of being “disrespectful” to several “newly elected women of color.”
 Pelosi repeatedly told reporters Thursday she wasn’t going to say anything else on the subject, but said she supports diversity in the caucus.

 “I've said what I'm going to say…What I said in the caucus yesterday had an overwhelming response from my members.
-Because they know what the facts or less are and what we are responding to.
+Because they know what the facts are and what we are responding to.
 We respect the value of every member of our caucus.
 The diversity of it all is a wonderful thing.
 Diversity is our strength.
 Unity is our power,” she said.

 On Thursday, Ocasio-Cortez stood by her Pelosi comments in an interview with CNN, saying she was “pointing out a pattern.”
 But she declined to call Pelosi a racist.